 Outcomes:

-- Participants will develop a strong sense of connectivity, community, and leadership.
+- Fellows will develop a strong sense of connectivity, community, and leadership.

-- Leaders will practice challenging conventional norms while dreaming up bright possibilities for their communities.
+- Fellows will practice challenging conventional norms while dreaming up bright possibilities for their communities.

-- Participants will gain practical strategies and frameworks to operationalize liberatory leadership practices in their daily work.
+- Fellows will gain practical strategies and frameworks to operationalize liberatory leadership practices in their daily work.

 - The post-secondary field leadership infrastructure will be strengthened through connectivity and collective practice of participants.